truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ![image3](/images/pos-faq/q1p2.png)

-Here, Vitalik gives an example where there is a block reward that can be "worked" in two ways.
+Here, Vitalik gives an example where a blockreward can be "worked" in two ways.
 The second ("forcing a reset") is irrelevant, but this is the one which he carefully elaborates.
 But the first "capital lockup costs" is relevant, and it is de-emphasized.

 My simple equation does not require that the "workers" attack the system.
 If the total reward is $1000, then the total waste will be $1000, and it will *all* take the form of capital lockup costs.
 This would still be true (ie, I would still be right), if it were *impossible* to reset the randomness.